Stade Said Mohamed Cheikh

 Stade Said Mohamed Cheikh is a multi-use stadium in Mitsamiouli, Comoros.
-It is currently used mostly for football matches.
+It is currently used mostly for staging football matches.

 History

 It was opened in 2007 as part of FIFA's Win in Africa with Africa program.
 It is named after former Comoros head, Said Mohamed Cheikh.
 It replaced Stade de Beaumer as the home of the Comoros national football team.
 It was the first stadium in the Comoros to host a CAF Champions League match.